Agents that ship to production — not just pass a demo.

 MCP-compatible tool architecture

-We build tool layers as MCP servers so your tools work with any MCP-compatible client — Claude Desktop, GPT-4o via the Agents SDK, or your own LangGraph agent.
-MCP standardizes tool discovery and calling so you are not re-implementing tool schemas for every new model or framework you adopt.
+We build tool layers as MCP servers so the same tool surface works with Claude Desktop, GPT-4o via the Agents SDK, or your own LangGraph agent — without re-implementing schemas per model.
+MCP handles tool discovery and calling at the protocol level, which means swapping underlying models doesn't break your integrations.

 LangGraph stateful workflows

-LangGraph's graph-based execution gives agents persistent state, conditional branching, and resumable workflows.
-This is the difference between a demo agent that runs in a notebook and a production agent that can handle multi-step tasks over hours without losing context or looping.
+LangGraph's graph-based execution gives agents persistent state, conditional branching, and resumable workflows with checkpointing.
+That's the difference between an agent that runs in a notebook and one that handles a 12-step approval workflow over 3 hours without losing context or entering a retry loop.

 CrewAI multi-agent orchestration

-We build multi-agent systems with CrewAI for tasks that benefit from parallel subagent execution or clear role separation: a researcher agent that pulls data, an analyst that interprets it, an executor that acts.
-Each agent has a scoped tool surface and a structured handoff to prevent inter-agent hallucination.
+We use CrewAI for tasks that benefit from parallel execution or clear role separation — a researcher agent that pulls data, an analyst that interprets it, an executor that acts on it.
+Each agent has a scoped tool surface and a typed handoff schema to prevent inter-agent hallucination from propagating across the pipeline.

 Configurable autonomy levels